 Let's say you are buying a $35,000 car and you have an old vehicle to trade in worth $10,000.
 Under normal circumstances, you would pay a 7% sales tax on the full $35,000 ($2,450 in tax).
 However, because you are trading in a vehicle, you only pay sales tax on the difference between the new car and the trade-in ($35,000 - $10,000 = $25,000).

 Now, your 7% tax is only $1,750.
 You just saved $700 in pure taxes simply by trading in your vehicle at the dealer.
-Using an is the only way to accurately model this.
+Using an auto loan calculator with taxes is the only way to accurately model this.